dOrgJelli/go-wrap-playground/README.md

 # Osmosis Math Wrap (POC)

 The Osmosis Math wrap aims to bring the math libraries found within the Osmosis app-chain into front-end applications.
-It does this by compiling Golang into WebAssembly-based "wrap" using Polywrap.
+It does this by compiling Golang into a WebAssembly-based "wrap" using Polywrap.

 The schema for the wrap can be found in the [`polywrap.graphql`](./polywrap.graphql) file.
 The implementation of this schema can be found in the [`./module`](./module) directory.
 All bindings for the schema will be generated in the `./module/wrap` directory by the `polywrap build` and `polywrap codegen` commands.